hxwang/Seminar/MRC-2014-Sep/Voice-of-the-Offense.md

 	- actively flows, control flows, data flows
 	- which mission resource platform
 - PR locate
-- targus
 - Combat survival Evader locator

-### Process Model of CSEL Location Options
-- Locate via CSEL Process model

-### Evaluating the Benefits of CRTs in this Mission Context

 ### Integration
 - MISS can move the server if DMSS detects an unauthorized access attempt

 ### Question
 - how to evaluate
 - with the esimation, then how to make the protect more efficient, game theory may could be applied
+- targus
+- is there some uncertainty associate with this model?